Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

 `MDLinkTitle` is a link MD tag that contains also a _title_ information.
 This added title is also stored by this class.
 This class inherits from `MDLink`.

 `MDLinkAuto` is the class of links that are shown as-is in the MD text.
-This is a GFM extension.
-It duplicates the as-is text into the text adn the link that are associated with this MD tag.
+In standard MD, they are enclosed in pairs of `<` and `>`.
+In GFM, it is extended to URLs preceded and succeded by spaces.
+This MD tag duplicates the as-is text into the text adn the link that are associated with this MD tag.
+Automatic links remember the point of their starting tag (i.e. either `<` or ` `), the point of their ending tag (i.e. either `>` or ` `) and the text in-between.
 This class inherits from `MDLink`.
 Notice: MD and GFM specifications for automatic links differ.

 `MDLinkRef` represents links taht are specified by reference in MD text.
 The